MelancholiaaEX/RenPy-Wayland-Patcher/README.md

 # RenPy-Wayland-Patcher
 A simple GUI script for automatically adding the line "export SDL_VIDEODRIVER=x11" to the linux version of renpy games that they require to work under wayland

+## What it does

+THis script searches in either the folder it is in, or a user entered folder for .sh files of Ren'py games.
+it then lists the sh files that do not contain the patch required to make them run under wayland, and allows you to select what files to patch.
+the patch itself defines the the SDL videodriver to be xwayland, allowing renpy's default linux.sh to work under wayland enviroments

 ## Requirements
 This program just needs "Zenity" to work properly. most distros come with this pre-installed, otherwise to install it: